-Who is my primary contact person?
+- Who is my primary contact person?
 Is he or she a representative of an investment adviser or a broker/dealer?
-Who can I talk to if I have concerns about how this person is treating me?

-Our financial professionals are directly and indirectly compensated based on a variety of factors including amount of client assets they service, the product sold, product sales commissions, equity ownership or revenue the firm earns from the financial professional's advisory services or recommendations.
-Additionally, financial professionals' payout schedules increase with production.
-Financial professionals may be incentivized to recommend you transition your brokerage services account to an advisory account that generate ongoing revenue.

-Most financial professionals are compensated as a percentage of (a) commissions, markups, and markdowns earned in brokerage accounts, which vary by product; (b) ongoing fees from mutual funds and certain other product issuers; and (c) fees related to other products and services provided to you (e.g., margin, account maintenance, wires and mailing).
+Who can I talk to if I have concerns about how this person is treating me? - Our financial professionals are directly and indirectly compensated based on a variety of factors including amount of client assets they service, the product sold, product sales commissions, equity ownership or revenue the firm earns from the financial professional's advisory services or recommendations.
+Financial professionals may be incentivized to recommend you transition your brokerage services account to an advisory account that generates ongoing revenue. - Most financial professionals are compensated as a percentage of (a) commissions, markups, and markdowns earned in brokerage accounts, which vary by product, and (b) ongoing fees from mutual funds and certain other product issuers.
 The percentage of revenue that your financial professional receives will generally increase as revenue earned from their client accounts increases.
-Therefore, financial professionals are incentivized to increase revenues on clients' accounts.

-Non-cash compensation is provided to financial professionals in the form of credits toward training, due diligence meetings, and funding of business expense accounts.

-When financial professionals affiliate with us, they may receive compensation in connection with transitioning from their prior firm.
+Therefore, financial professionals are incentivized to increase revenues on clients' accounts. - Noncash compensation is provided to financial professionals in the form of credits toward training, due diligence meetings, and funding of business expense accounts. - When financial professionals affiliate with us, they may receive compensation in connection with transitioning from their prior firm.
 This includes an upfront payment and additional potential compensation based on the revenues generated from client accounts and growth of the assets they manage.
 This creates incentives for financial professionals to encourage you to move your assets to SPIS and to produce greater revenues by charging higher fees and engaging in commission-generating securities transactions.

-The revenue in each of the above points may include revenue earned from a financial professional's accounts with SPIS and with SPIA or unaffiliated third-party subadvisor.
+The revenue in each of the above points may include revenue earned from a financial professional's accounts with SPIS and with SPIA or unaffiliated third party subadvisor.